If you're concerned about anxiety symptoms, reach out for help. You don't have to deal with anxiety alone.

 Get help

-Parents, caregivers, others you trust
+Parents, caregivers, friends, or other people you trust

-Your doctor
+Your doctor or nurse practitioner

 Your campus